 26 Ways to Practice Self-Care While You’re On the Clock

 Before you start: This is a long list, so don’t feel that you need to do this all tomorrow.
 Overwhelming yourself is the opposite of self care! :] Start with the tips that feel most urgent, and give yourself time for the rest.

 Don’t jump right into emails.
 Settle in, make coffee and straighten out your desk.
 Consider this your calm before the storm (and get in a few minutes earlier, if that’s what it takes).

 2. Grab breakfast.

-There are too many good reasons why you shouldn’t skip breakfast; better focus, easier weight control, smooth skin, a happy soul.
-Just remember to keep it balanced and as sugar-free as possible!
+There are lots of good reasons why you shouldn’t skip breakfast; better focus, easier weight control, smooth skin, a happy soul.
+Just remember to keep it as sugar-free as possible!

 *Tip*: Plan your breakfast the night before.
 You’ll save money and calories that way.

 Yes, you need to do this while you’re at work.
 Checking email isn’t as productive as we think, especially when it’s open all hours of the day.
 I’ve gone without for up to 70 minutes, and have found it easier to focus on my tasks.

 *Tip*: If it helps keep you accountable, plan those off-times in advance.

 Admit it, unicorns; we can be quick to jump in and help others at the expense of our own time & energy.
 I love being an asset to my team, but I need to be a healthy, functioning one!
 That means giving myself space to respond to emails later, or fighting the impulse to schedule meetings right away.